Frequently Asked Questions

 Are your shipping practices eco-friendly?

 We source ingredients as close to home as possible to avoid unnecessary shipping costs and carbon footprinting.
-As for shipping the product to you, we have recently switched to starch peanuts which are from a renewable source versus strofoam peanuts which are petroleum-based polystyrene (YUCK!).
+As for shipping the product to you, we use starch peanuts which are from a renewable source versus styrofoam peanuts which are petroleum-based polystyrene.
 The starch peanuts are non-toxic, biodegradable and safe for humans and pets if accidentally ingested (sound familiar?!).
 They are also soluble in water and can be disposed of down household drains!
 We also highly encourage customers to recycle their boxes.
 When we package the 5-gallon pails, we use the "wax" paper backing from our label rolls.